2026-03-01

 - Plan for deprecation from day one.
 Every v1 will eventually become a v2, and you need a path to get there.

-The shared actions platform has been one of the highest-leverage investments our platform engineering team has made.
-The upfront effort was significant, but the compounding returns in developer productivity, security consistency, and operational reliability have more than justified it.
+A shared actions platform is one of the highest-leverage investments a platform engineering team can make.
+The upfront effort is significant, but the compounding returns in developer productivity, security consistency, and operational reliability justify it.

 References